-Research Back To Research Areas
+Research Back To Research Themes

 The Humanitarian Evidence Program

 Humanitarian actors and researchers have amassed evidence about the state of knowledge in the humanitarian sector, including assessments of what works and what does not work.
 Synthesizing this information and making it readily available to policymakers and humanitarian practitioners remains challenging.
-The Humanitarian Evidence Program produces a series of literature and systematic reviews to distil humanitarian evidence and communicate it to key stakeholders in order to enable better decision-making and improve humanitarian policy and practice.
+The Humanitarian Evidence Program produces a series of reviews to distil humanitarian evidence and communicate it to key stakeholders in order to enable better decision-making and improve humanitarian policy and practice.

-- Publishing protocols for conducting rigorous, evidence-based literature and systematic reviews.
+- Publishing protocols for reviews.

 - Engaging with researchers from low- and middle-income countries to ensure diverse representation in the humanitarian conversation.